cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/reinforcement-learning/practical.md

 ## Homework - Reinforcement Learning Algorithm Implementation

 The homework assignment focuses on implementing and comparing different reinforcement learning algorithms for a specific problem.
-You will apply the concepts learned in this practical session to create effective RL solutions for the **Taxi Environment** from the OpenAI Gym library.
+You will apply the concepts learned in this practical session to create effective RL solutions for an environment of your preference.
+Explore the environments in the Gymnasium platform: https://gymnasium.farama.org/

-### Problem Description

-The Taxi environment is a grid world where a taxi must pick up a passenger at one location and drop them off at another.
-The environment has the following characteristics:

-- **State Space:** The taxi's location (5x5 grid), passenger location, and destination location
-- **Action Space:** 6 actions: move south, north, east, west, pickup, dropoff
-- **Rewards:** -1 for each move, +20 for successful dropoff, -10 for illegal pickup/dropoff
-- **Goal:** Minimize the number of steps to complete the task

 ### Assignment Tasks

 1. **Environment Setup and Analysis**
-   - Set up the Taxi environment from OpenAI Gym
+   - Set up the environment
    - Analyze the state and action spaces
    - Visualize the environment dynamics